NAU-OSS/DisBOT/CODE_OF_CONDUCT.md

 NO harassment is tolerated and anyone is welcome to participate.
 New developer, experienced developer - we welcome everyone.

+We value having a nice, caring community.
+We want everyone to enjoy collaborating and will ensure the space is safe, and open to do so.

 ---

 ## Standards